What to expect in Year 2

 The final year of KS1 will see your child being encouraged to work more independently.
 At this age, most children will have improved their ability to coordinate movement and their language/speech will be increasingly complex and grammatically correct, so it’s an exciting year for children, parents and teachers.
 This guide will help you to understand what your child will be learning and suggest helpful ways in which you can support them at home.

 Further really useful information for parents from Oxford Owl can be found here: https://home.oxfordowl.co.uk/at-school/year-2-at-primary-school/

 We hope you are looking forward to a fantastic year ahead, filled with exciting learning and fun.

 You should be reading every day (if possible), little and often really is the best option with 5-10 minutes every day being a great starting point.
 Research into learning shows that the more that you develop your comprehension skills and understanding of vocabulary the better you will do in school across the whole of the curriculum.
 School reading days will be every Tuesday and Thursday.
-Please bring your reading book and reading record to school on these so your child can read to the class teacher or teaching assistant.
+However, please bring your reading book and reading record to school everyday.

 Please wear appropriate P.E kit to school to as some sessions will be outdoors unless weather does not allow for this.

-Homework will consistent of reading at home at least x3 per week alongside reviewing your weekly CLIC , Learn It and SAFE challenges.
-Optional online activities include the use of Seesaw, Numbots, Spelling Shed and Purple Mash.
+Homework will consist of reading at home at least x3 per week alongside reviewing your weekly CLIC , Learn It and SAFE challenges.
+Optional online activities include the use of Seesaw and Purple Mash.
 If you have any questions please ask a member of the year 2 team.

-Additional spelling tasks will be set on Spelling Shed.
+Additional spelling tasks will be set on Purple Mash.